 If you want to adopt more than once child, the cost will increase because Oregon requires separate cases to be filed for each child - even if the adopting petitioners are the same.
 So, even though Oregon will not require multiple filing fees, the attorney will need to prepare a separate set of adoption papers for each child.
 It is important to discuss with your attorney how this will affect the legal fees and other costs related to your adoption.

-Katherine Denning has assisted hundreds of families in Oregon complete their stepparent, independent, and DHS adoptions and is a licensed DHS adoption vendor.
-If you are currently working with DHS to adopt a child or children through foster care, you can select Katherine Denning as your attorney in the Fee Agreement process.
+has assisted hundreds of families in Oregon complete their stepparent, independent, and DHS adoptions and is a licensed DHS adoption vendor.
+If you are currently working with DHS to adopt a child or children through foster care, you can select Katherine Denning as your adoption lawyer in the Fee Agreement process.
 Katherine and our staff person, Ingrid, can help with every step of the DHS adoption process.

 Adoption Alternatives in Oregon